-- Editing and submission: You can edit your late-breaking abstract through the online system as you wish before the submission deadline of August 1, 2017, clicking 'Save' to keep your abstract as a draft.
-To submit your abstract to the Congress, simply click 'Submit' ahead of the deadline.
+- Editing and submission: You can edit your abstract through the online system as you wish before your submission deadline, clicking 'Save' to keep your abstract as a draft.
+To submit your abstract to the Congress, simply click 'Submit' ahead of your deadline May 28, 2018.
 However, please proofread your work carefully and ensure all details are correct ahead of submission.
-You can view your final text by clicking the ‘Preview’ button in the ‘Abstracts’ page.
+You can view your latest draft version by clicking the ‘Preview’ button.
 Editing or other changes to your abstract are not possible after you have clicked Submit, and accepted abstracts will not be copyedited ahead of posting.

 - Abstract display: The abstracts will be displayed on the Congress website and app.The presenting author will be required to check a box in the online system indicating consent from all abstract authors to submission of the abstract to the event, and posting through these channels.